Australia: Federation to the World Wars

 The Big Picture, a painting by Tom Roberts, depicts the opening of the first Australian Parliament in 1901.

 On 1 January 1901, federation of the colonies was achieved after a decade of planning, constitutional conventions and referendums, resulting in the establishment of the Commonwealth of Australia as a nation under the new Australian Constitution.

 From 1901, Australia was a self-governing dominion within the British Empire.
 It was one of the founding members of the League of Nations in 1920, and the United Nations in 1945.
 The Statute of Westminster 1931 ended the ability of the UK to legislate for Australia at the federal level without Australia's consent.
 Australia adopted it in 1942, but it was backdated to 1939 to confirm the validity of legislation passed during World War II.

 The Australian Capital Territory was formed in 1911 as the location for the future federal capital of Canberra.
 While it was being constructed, Melbourne served as the temporary capital from 1901 to 1927.
-The Northern Territory was transferred from the control of South Australia to the Commonwealth in 1911.
-Australia took over the administration of the Territory of Papua (which had previously been a British colony) in 1905 and of the Territory of New Guinea (formerly German New Guinea) in 1920.
+The Northern Territory was transferred from South Australia to the Commonwealth in 1911.
+Australia took over the administration of the Territory of Papua (previously British New Guinea) in 1905 and of the Territory of New Guinea (formerly German New Guinea) in 1920.
 The two were unified as the Territory of Papua and New Guinea in 1949 and gained independence from Australia in 1975.